Air Quality Rankings for Virginia (2026)

 Frequently Asked Questions

-Alexandria City, Virginia has the best air quality in Virginia with a 5-year average AQI of 6 and a grade of A.
+Alexandria City, Virginia has the best air quality in Virginia with a 5-year average AQI of 6 and a Grade A (96/100).
+Its dominant pollutant is Coarse Particulate Matter (PM10) and the long-run trend is improving.

-Virginia has 32 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Virginia has 32 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.